What are the characteristics of conflict?

 Conflicts are a reality!

-Any organization that is experiencing conflict within the organization has a choice.
-Conflict can destroy the organization, or this can be an opportunity to create a new direction for the team.
+Any organization that is experiencing conflict within the team has a choice.
+Conflict can destroy the group, or this can be an opportunity to create a new direction for the team.

-Dealing with the characteristics of conflict calls for the organization to increase communication, become tolerant to differences and focus on working together for success.
+Dealing with the characteristics of conflict calls for the team to increase communication, become tolerant to differences and focus on working together for success.
 The choice is up to the team!

 2. Conflict is like a virus when it appears it begins to spread like crazy.